kyopark2014/webchat-golang-chat/README.md

 ![image](https://user-images.githubusercontent.com/52392004/82962776-2801c100-9ffc-11ea-91bc-ebb94843d553.png)

 where Sender and Receiver are subscribed to a chat room with chat-id.

+In mobile environment, the state of user client can move to online to offline which means that Sender may not sucess to send a message based on the state of Receiver.
+So, the architecture should support store and forward approach.

 The proposed architecture is using PUBSUB to endpoints which doesn't have the redundancy and some of benefits to notice the received message and manages a connection for multiple chat rooms.